• Skip to primary navigation

 Desperate Times Call for Raw Vegan Brownies

-But rather than feel deprived, I indulged in many new-to-me foods – this dip, a lentil and quinoa salad that we lived off of, lots of fun smoothies, and these little chocolate love bombs.
+But rather than feel deprived, I indulged in many new-to-me foods – this vegan sundried tomato dip, this lentil salad that we lived off of, lots of smoothies, and these little chocolate hazelnut love bombs.

 nuts on tray